dalboris/test-cpp-github-actions-docker-ubuntu-18.04-minimal/README.md

 docker run -it <image> /bin/bash
 ```

-This brings you to an interactive Bash session, when you can for example type
+This brings you to an interactive Bash session, where you can for example type
 `cmake --version` to check that CMake is correctly installed.
 Type `exit` to end
 the session.